vercel/ai-chatbot/N8N_DUPLICATE_MESSAGE_INVESTIGATION.md

 ## 5. Current Application State & Risks

-*   **Current State**: The application is largely functional due to the `isN8nProcessing` state variable, which fixed the primary issue of premature polling cessation and missing "Thinking" animations for N8N.
-However, this secondary bug of N8N occasionally processing a stale message persists.
+*   **Current State**:
+    *   The "endless thinking" / SWR polling issue (related to `GET /api/messages`) is believed to be resolved by correcting the polling path in `components/chat.tsx` to target the verified endpoint `/api/messages` (handled by `app/(chat)/api/messages/route.ts`).
+    *   The primary N8N bug – processing a stale user message due to an incorrect payload sent to `POST /api/chat` (handled by `app/(chat)/api/chat/route.ts`) – remains under investigation.
+    *   The `isN8nProcessing` state in `components/chat.tsx` manages the "Thinking..." animation and SWR polling initiation for N8N responses.
-*   **Risk of `experimental_prepareRequestBody`**: Previous attempts to implement `experimental_prepareRequestBody` (or similar significant refactors of the chat submission logic) in our application have led to instability and broken functionality.
-This path requires extreme caution and incremental steps if revisited.
+*   **Risk of `experimental_prepareRequestBody` as a Full Solution**: Previous attempts to implement `experimental_prepareRequestBody` (or similar significant refactors of the chat submission logic in `components/chat.tsx`) as a *full fix* have led to instability.
+Its current use is for diagnostics.

-## 6. Next Steps for Investigation
+## 6. Next Steps for Investigation (Focus: Stale Payload to `/api/chat`)

-The immediate next step is to understand *why* the `useChat` hook in our client, during the problematic second submission, is sending a `messages` array to the backend that does not include the user's most recent input.
+The immediate next step is to understand *why* the `useChat` hook in our client (`components/chat.tsx`), during the problematic second submission, is sending a `messages` array to the backend (`app/(chat)/api/chat/route.ts`) that does not include the user's most recent input.
 This points to an issue in how the `input` state is captured or how the `messages` array is updated by `useChat` *before* the API call is made.

-This will likely involve targeted client-side logging.
+This will be analyzed using the client-side logging introduced, especially the logs from the `experimental_prepareRequestBody` diagnostic in `components/chat.tsx`.

 ## 7. Alternative Solution: Aligning with Official Template (`experimental_prepareRequestBody`)